4tywon/parseltongue/README.md

 As we had some new hackers on our team, we learned that it's possible to develop an impactful piece of software in a short period of time.
 We also learned how to utilize [stdlib](https://stdlib.com/) to simplify our development process.

 ## What's Next for parseltongue
+We hope to implement algorithms and metrics to better track progress over time and move into a full embedded educational platform that just requires you to surf the web.

 ## Built With
 [stdlib](https://stdlib.com/), jQuery Bootstrap, Javascript, and HTML